 In the case of "LIC India Vs. Consumer Education & Research Center"2 the Hon'ble Apex Court of India interpreted an insurance policy issued by Life insurance corporation of India by bringing in certain elements of public purpose.
 The court noted that" in dotted line contracts there would be no occasion for weaker party to bargain as to assume to have equal bargaining power.
 He has either to accept or leave the service or goods in terms of the dotted line contract.
 His option would be either to accept the unreasonable or unfair terms or forgo the service forever."

-The growth of the e-commerce industry is not only indicative of the increasing openness of the public but has also brought to the front the issues that the legal system of the country has been faced within.
-The legal system has constantly tried to be updated especially with the enactment of IT Act to deal with lots of issues emerging from the use of internet.
-Therefore, a comprehensive understanding of the legal regime and the possible issues that an e-commerce business would face together with effective risk management plans has been the need of the hour for e-commerce businesses to succeed in this industry
+The growth of the e-commerce industry is not only indicative of the increasing openness of the public but has also brought to the forefront issues that the legal system of the country may face.
+The legal system has constantly tried to update itself, especially with the enactment of IT Act, to deal with lots of issues emerging from the use of the internet.
+Therefore, a comprehensive understanding of the legal regime and the possible issues that an e-commerce business could face, together with effective risk management plans, is the need of the hour for e-commerce businesses to succeed in India.Copyright 2022 – Helpline Law

 The Micro, Small and Medium Enterprises Development Act, 2006 aims at facilitating the

 The Arbitration and Conciliation Act 1996 (hereinafter referred to as the Act) specifically provides

 The Sale of Goods Act, 1930 governs the contracts relating to sale of goods.
 It applies to the whole

 The object of copyright law is to encourage authors, composers, artists and designers to create orig

 The Indian online gaming industry has grown rapidly in recent years, with forecasts

 The Recovery of Debts Due to Banks & Financial Institutions Act and SARFAESI have been key.The r